-Students who register for Summer 2017 and wish to receive financial aid are required to fulfill the following criteria to be eligible:
+Students who register for Summer 2018 and wish to receive financial aid are required to fulfill the following

 - At least half-time Summer enrollment is required for Direct loans, and Federal Work-Study (FWS).